-Over 2000 people across the city of Vancouver said they were homeless for the 2017 Homeless Count.
+Over 2000 people across the city of Vancouver said they were homeless for the 2018 Homeless Count.

-Thousands of people are living outside with nowhere to sleep, use the washroom, or get regular food and water.
+Hundreds of people are living outside with nowhere to sleep, use the washroom, or get regular food and water.
 People are suffering both physically and mentally.
-People who are homeless are seniors and youth.
+People who are homeless include seniors and youth.